abitofalchemy/Frienso/FriensoAlpha/README.md

                     sure tha accepting a requests triggers the appropriate set of actions; currently we pick up anyone with an ongoing watchMe request.
                     - Changed colum in Parse:Frienso:TrackRequest from RecepientsPh to RecipientPh
+                    - Finished tracking requests of type 'WatchMe'
+                    - {bug} Fixed a problem in the quick-coreFriends-view, there was an issue with nicknames being nil.
+                    FriensoQuickCircle VC is now pulling unique names of friends that current user is Watching

 * ver 1.5 build 25  - Fixed minor issues with the Profile & CoreCircle views; redoing the way the user logs in or registers!
                     - Fixed bugs related to the hidding of the bootom tool-bar